 Frequently Asked Questions (FAQ)

 What is the Girls Rock n Roll Retreat?

-Celebrating our sixteenth year in 2022, the Girls Rock n Roll Retreat (GRRR) is an annual day camp (9am-4:30pm daily) that offers 5 days of music lessons, playing in a band, art classes, exciting workshops and a Friday night concert for girls, trans and nonbinary youth ages 9-16.
+Celebrating our sixteenth year in 2022, the Girls Rock n Roll Retreat (GRRR) is an annual day camp (9am-4:30pm daily) that offers 5 days of music lessons, playing in a band, art classes, exciting workshops all culminating in TWO Friday night concert for girls, trans and nonbinary youth ages 9-16.
 Our camp is offered to participants who play or want to learn electric guitar, electric bass, drums, vocals, or keyboards.
 We accept campers of all levels on each instrument, NO EXPERIENCE NECESSARY!

 How much does it cost for my camper to attend?

 Did you know the full actual cost of your camper to attend Girls Rock n Roll Retreat is over $1,000 per week?
 That includes qualified music coaches, camp counselors, camp administrators, band equipment, instrument rental, art supplies, building rental fees, media and transportation.
 In order to ensure income is not a barrier for all kids who want to jam, She Rock normally steps up to pay at least 70% of each camper's actual costs, regardless of family income.